milkcan/effortless-android/README.md

 # effortless-android
-A collection of Kotlin extension methods that make Android development a breeze.
+A collection of Kotlin extension functions that make Android development a breeze.

 ### Requirements
 Kotlin 1.1+ -- older versions should be compatible but have not been tested.